bright-fakl/metagrouper-obsidian/docs/examples.md

-# Tag Tree View - Examples and Use Cases
+# MetaGrouper - Examples and Use Cases

-This guide provides real-world examples and configurations for the Tag Tree View plugin.
+This guide provides real-world examples and configurations for the MetaGrouper plugin.
 Use these as inspiration for organizing your own vault!

 ## Table of Contents